-(If you prefer, this blog episode is also available as a podcast at: https://georgesly.podbean.com/)
+(If you prefer, this blog episode is also available as an audio essay at: https://georgesly.podbean.com/)

 natural history = the study of animals or plants, especially through observation rather than experiment, presented in popular rather than academic form.